 Part Four – Smart Money

 The Portrait of a Lady is considered the greatest novel by one of the greatest novelists in the English language, even though it is difficult not to see in the novel condescension and even outright mockery of Americans and American business and industry.
-Ayn Rand’s Atlas Shrugged, on the other hand, defended American business and industry.
+Ayn Rand’s Atlas Shrugged, on the other hand, defended both.
 The novel told the story of Dagny Taggart, a woman who fought to keep her railroad away from looters and who finally destroyed it rather than relinquish it to them, a woman who never lost her innocence, who found love, and who resolved to build a new railroad.
-In contrast to The Portrait of a Lady, Atlas Shrugged is considered absurd, awful, heartless, elitist, immoral, and of course, badly written.
+In contrast to The Portrait of a Lady, Atlas Shrugged is considered absurd, awful, heartless, elitist, immoral, and badly written.

 Ayn Rand knew the value of money.
 Born Alisa Rosenbaum, into an upper middle-class family in St. Petersburg, Russia, Rand was the daughter of a chemist.
 The family enjoyed all the benefits of wealth he earned from his pharmacy business.
 As a child, Ayn Rand attended school, received instruction in French and German from private tutors, and read every book and magazine that made its way into the household.
 While still a child she decided to become a writer.
 She became enamored of The Mysterious Valley, a romantic adventure serialized in a French children’s magazine.
 Had circumstances remained the same, it is possible to imagine Ayn Rand growing up to be a more purely Romantic novelist.
 But circumstances didn’t stay the same.
 After the February and then the October revolutions in Russia, the Rosenbaum business, home, and possessions were confiscated and turned over to the proletariat.
 One of the fortunate ones, Ayn Rand immigrated to America, where her Romanticism would find an outlet in the moral defense of capitalism.